kpbird/kpbird.github.io/_posts/2015-07-04-Go-Language-For-Java-Developer-Part-5.md

 ####Java Variable

-Java language has primitive type and objects, both has different syntax to declare variable
+Java language has primitive type and objects, both have different syntax to declare a variable

 Primitive type variable